apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 The following examples show how to cast a string to a number, a number to a string, and one type of number to another.

 ### Casting a Character String to a Number
 You cannot cast a character string that includes a decimal point to an INT or BIGINT.
 For example, if you have "1200.50" in a JSON file, attempting to select and cast the string to an INT fails.
 As a workaround, cast to a FLOAT or DOUBLE type, and then cast to an INT, assuming you want to lose digits to the right of the decimal point.

-{% include startnote.html %}In this release, Drill disables the DECIMAL data type.
-To enable, set the planner.enable_decimal_data_type option to true.{% include endnote.html %}

 The following example shows how to cast a character to a DECIMAL having two decimal places.